ivangoremykin/uiviewcontroller-metaprogramming/ReadMe.md

 Tests
 └── Resources
 ```
+- *Sourcery* is embedded into the *Xcode* building process as a *Run Script* phase.
+It automatically regenerates code on any changes in the template file or in the project source files.
-The *Sourcery* configuration file is project-specific.
+- The *Sourcery* configuration file is project-specific.
 The templates can be shared between your other projects, so you can enable/disable specific templates on a project basis.

-The `Source` directory contains all code: both hand-written and generated.
+- The `Source` directory contains all code: both hand-written and generated.
 All generated code is stored in the `Generated` folder.
 We do keep it under *Git* since we want to build our project even if (for any reason) code can't be generated.

-The `Tests` directory contains all our testing code: both hand-written and generated.
+- The `Tests` directory contains all our testing code: both hand-written and generated.

 # Requirements